OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

    search trie
       Any :term:`search tree` that is a :term:`trie`.

+   secondary clustering
+      In :term:`hashing`, the tendency in certain
+      :term:`collision resolution`
+      methods to create clustering in sections of the hash table.
+      In :term:`primary clustering`, this is caused by a cluster of keys that don't necessarily hash to the same slot but which following significant portions of the same
+      :term:`probe sequence` during collision resolution.
+      Secondary clustering results from the keys hashing to the same slot of the table (and so a collision resolution method that is not affected by the key value must use the same probe sequence for all such keys).
+      This problem can be resolved by :term:`double hashing` since its probe sequence is determined in part by a second hash function.

    secondary key
       A key field in a record such as salary, where a particular key value might be duplicated in multiple records.
 A secondary key